matthewgream/powermon_esp32/README.md

 **EXAMPLE**

 This is the example raw output with device 4 connected, a 500W heat gun, registering at ~240V and at full power (~2.1A); then reduced to half power (~1.2A) or off (~0.0A).
 This device readings show OK for both voltage and current readings.
-No other devices are connected, so regular zero (noise) loads.
+No other devices are connected, so show  zero (noise) level loads.

 ```
 --- Waiting for the device to reconnect.......